Quuxplusone/goodcook/md/goodcook.md

 Yield: 2 cups

-> This recipe is similar to ones from Allrecipe and GeniusKitchen.
+> This recipe is similar to ones from AllRecipes and GeniusKitchen.
 > One of these sites says to bake for 1 hour; the other says to
 > bake for 2 hours.
 Arthur thinks 2 hours is closer to the truth.